Table of Contents

 After logging in, select the Identity tab to access the Nexus Identity Portal.

 Navigate to Accounts in the side menu.
-At this stage, only your initial user account will exist.
-By default, the following roles are assigned to this account:
+At this stage, only your initial user account exists.
+By default, this account has the following roles:

-These roles enable the initial user to create and manage additional Identity Accounts and some access to most portal functionality.
+These roles allow the initial user to create and manage additional identity accounts and access most portal functionality.

 To create new user or service accounts: